Dealjoy/dealjoy_smart_contract/README.md

 ### Functionality for tokens

 The token is an ERC20 compliant ( https://theethereum.wiki/w/index.php/ERC20_Token_Standard ) token with the default details added (name, ticker, decimals).
-The token contains no functionality and only represents an asset.
+No other extra functionality is implemented.

 ## Implementation notes
 This crowdsale does not handle tokens.
 This crowdsale is only used to gather Ether investments from whitelisted investors.